2021 Primary Election Results

 By: KDKA-TV News Staff

-PITTSBURGH/HARRISBURG (KDKA) — Many Pennsylvanians headed to the polls today–or mailed their ballots ahead of time–to vote in the May 18 primary election.
+PITTSBURGH/HARRISBURG (KDKA) — Many Pennsylvanians headed to the polls on Tuesday–or mailed their ballots ahead of time–to vote in the May 18 primary election.

 A number of important elected officials and referendums were on the ballot and determined by voters.